Skip to main content

 Overview

-Quicknode supports two wallet-based payment protocols that let any application or AI agent access blockchain infrastructure without creating an account or managing API keys.
+Quicknode supports two wallet-based payment protocols that let any application or AI agent pay for Quicknode requests with stablecoins.
 Both protocols build on HTTP 402 Payment Required but take different approaches to payment negotiation and settlement.
+They support two access modes: one-shot RPC calls without an account, or paying for an Agent Subscription to receive a Quicknode full platform API key and unlock the full product suite.

 • x402 is an open standard by Coinbase.
 Quicknode maintains client libraries (@quicknode/x402, @quicknode/x402-solana) that handle authentication and payment automatically.
 The x402 proxy is available at x402.quicknode.com.